andrenarchy/krypy/README.md

 b = ones((N,1))

 sol = gmres(A, b)
-print (sol['relresvec'])
+print (sol['xk'])
 ```
 Of course, this is just a toy example.
-KryPy can handle arbitrary large matrices - as long as they fit into your memory. ;)
+KryPy can handle arbitrary large matrices - as long as the (hopefully sparse) matrices and the generated Krylov basis fit into your memory. ;) Furthermore, in real applications, you definitely want to adjust [gmres](http://andrenarchy.github.io/krypy/krypy.linsys.html#krypy.linsys.gmres)'s parameters such as the residual tolerance.

 ### Help